patrickcberry/jekyll-bootstrap4/collections/_projects/Maximo CMMS Implementation.md

 custom-section-image-styles:

 overview:
-  - Implementation of Maximo 7 CMMS for the Sydney Desalination Plant
+  - Implementation of a Maximo 7 CMMS for the Sydney Desalination Plant (SDP) at Kurnell.

 role:
   - Project Manager

 description:
+  - As part of Veolia's operations establishment for the operations and maintenance of the Sydney Desalination Plant, a CMMS system was required to be implemented.

 description-list:

 description-post-list:

 challenges:
+  - The major challenges on this project were,
 challenges-list:
+  - Implementation time frame - limited time was available to complete this politically sensitive project
+  - Limited budget - The SDP project budgets were created when Maximo was owned by MRO.
+At the time of implementation IBM had purchased MRO and licensing cost had increased dramatically
 challenges-post-list:

 accomplishments:
+  - Completed project to budget and schedule.
+  - Maintained tight control of the project by limiting work done to configuration of the product only and excluding any product modifications or extensions.
 accomplishments-list:
 accomplishments-post-list: